oracle-livelabs/oci/oci-stack-monitoring-fundamentals/discovery/discovery.md

 	![Promote to full monitoring page, highlighting the host to promote, and the promote link](images/2-2-discovery.png " ")

 	Clicking promote invokes a slide-out.
-From within the slide-out panel, review that the **Resource Name** is the host's fully qualified domain name (FQDN) (i.e., hostname).
-Next select the agent from the **Management Agent** drop-down list that will be responsible for monitoring the host.
+From within the slide-out panel, validate that the **Resource Name** is the host's fully qualified domain name (FQDN) (i.e., hostname). **Management Agent**, Stack Monitoring automatically identifies the local Management Agent running on the host, no action is required.
 Once the Resource Name has been validated, and the monitoring agent has been selected, in your own environment you would click Promote Resource.
 However, in this lab you will click **Cancel**.
 Clicking **Promote Resource** will submit the promotion job, and within minutes Stack Monitoring would begin collecting a richer set of metrics than is available out-of-the-box.

 	![Host resource promotion slide-out, with fields pre-filled](images/2-3-discovery.png " ")